Jackzmc/flashforge-api-server/README.md

 # Flashforge API

 Based on [01F0/flashforge-finder-api](https://github.com/01F0/flashforge-finder-api), but written in rust.
-I didn't like using flask for a "production server" and wanted to add some features
+I didn't like using flask for a "production server" and wanted to add some features.

+Built with rocket, but that might change

 ## Tested Printers
 Should work in theory on all the supported printers of flashforge-finder-api